 We live and operate in a pristine but fragile ecosystem that traverses both sea and land.
 As a Resort company operating in such a pristine sensitive environment we support wholly the concept of sustainable tourism and believe that any development in such areas carries not only a legal but also a moral responsibility to ensure that the environment is not degraded through irresponsible activities and practices.

 Ahura Resorts is an equal opportunity employer.
 We are a family business, 100% Fijian owned and have strong personal ties with the land, the sea and the people of Fiji.
 Our Resorts are built on land that has a 99-year lease.
 Royalties are paid to the Landowners as well as a monthly rental calculated on a percentage of all sales.
-Ahura also provides an education Fund for the landowners.
-Flora and Fauna Environmental Initiatives include:
+Ahura also provides an education fund for the landowners.
+Our terrestrial and marine conservation initiatives include:

-- We are active members of the Mamanuca Environment Society (MES) providing on-going training and education to resort staff, guests and the village people in the preservation and caring for the environment.
-MES is also involved in projects including Turtle conservation, coral transplanting, Crown of Thorns eradication, water quality monitoring and reef health assessments.
+- We are active in providing on-going training, education and advocacy to resort staff, guests and members of the local community in the conservation and caring for the environment.
+We are also involved in projects including turtle conservation, coral gardening and restoration, crown of thorns eradication, giant clam restoration, mangrove restoration, water quality monitoring and reef health assessments.

 - Tropical Dry Forest Restoration Program – Tropical dry forests are forests located in dry areas throughout the tropics.
-In Fiji, these forests can be found in the rain-shadow regions of the Fiji Islands.
+In Fiji, these forests can be found in the rain-shadow region of the group.
 This type of vegetation is among the most endangered ecosystems on the planet.
 Once, most islands in the Mamanuca island group were covered in tropical dry forest; today, only 1% of this ecosystem remains.
 Most of it in the form of small isolated pockets.
-Apart from the loss of the vegetation, the Dry Forests are also home to a variety of endangered species, such as the Fijian Crested Iguana (Brachylophus vitiensis) and the Fijian Free-tailed Bat (Tadarida bregullae) The Tropical Dry Forest also provide niches for endemic and native species such as the Fiji Goshawk (Accipiter rufitorques), Pacific Boas (Candoia bibroni), and Peregrine Falcons (Falco peregrinus).
-Working with Fiji’s Department of Forestry and South Pacific Regional Herbarium; a planting program has been set up to restore and stitch together dry forest patches on Likuliku Lagoon and Malolo Island leases with native tree species.
+Apart from the loss of vegetation, the Dry Forests are also home to a variety of endangered species, such as the Fijian Crested Iguana (Brachylophus vitiensis) and the Fijian Free-tailed Bat (Tadarida bregullae) The Tropical Dry Forest also provide niches for endemic and native species such as the Fiji Goshawk (Accipiter rufitorques), Pacific Boas (Candoia bibroni), and Peregrine Falcons (Falco peregrinus).
+Working with Fiji’s Department of Forestry and the South Pacific Regional Herbarium; a planting program has been set up to restore and stitch together dry forest patches with native tree species on Likuliku Lagoon and Malolo Island Resort leases.
 Another program that supplements the restoration program is the removal of any introduced species that prohibit or limit the development and growth of the Dry forest ecosystem.

-By July 2016, a total of 21 individual wild iguanas had been documented within Ahura leases.
-The conservation programs put in place 5 years ago, had clearly made a positive impact as the growing population had become visible.
+By July 2019, a total of 44 individual wild iguanas had been documented within Ahura leases.
+The conservation programs put in place in 2011, had clearly made a positive impact as the growing population had become visible.
 All newly found iguanas have been electronically tagged for tracking and DNA sampled thus enabling researchers to track them over time.
-It is hoped that ongoing surveys will show continued success of the programs and a further increase in this specie population.
-There are 10 iguanas held in captivity at Likuliku Lagoon Resort for observation and breeding purposes.
+Ongoing surveys have shown continued success of the program and a further increase in this specie population.
+There are 4 pairs of iguanas held in captivity at Likuliku Lagoon Resort for observation and breeding purposes in an Assurance Colony.
 They have all been DNA tested and are of the original Malolo species.

-In January 2017, the first successful breeding in captivity occurred and now in addition to the adult colony, there are two hatchlings in captivity.
+In August 2017, the first successful breeding in captivity occurred followed by further hatchings in August 2018.
+Now in addition to the adult colony, there is a promising hatchling population kept at the sanctuary.

-Operational environmental practices are now part of everyday resort life with ongoing commitments to the preservation of Flora and Fauna, the land and the archaeological sites including regenerative and recycling measures such as:
+Operational environmental practices are now part of everyday resort life with ongoing commitments to the conservation of flora and fauna, the ocean, the land and archaeological sites including regenerative and recycling measures such as:

 - Regular inspections by Environmental Engineers and specialists to ensure standards are being met

-- On-going review, revision and evaluation of new alternative power sources including solar panels and wind alternatives
+- On-going review, revision and evaluation of new alternative energy sources including solar panels and wind alternatives

-- Use of energy efficient light globes throughout the Resort
+- Use of energy efficient light bulbs throughout the Resorts

-- Use of environmentally friendly cleaning products in the laundry and around the Resort
+- Use of environmentally friendly cleaning products in the laundries and around the Resorts

 - Waste removal program that sees all rubbish transported off the resort to the mainland for disposal

-- Elimination of resort run off entering the sea
+- Re-routing and elimination of resort run-off entering the sea

 - Regular on-going training and education of staff on environmental practices

-Ahura Resorts contributes to the wider community through working with the Koroipita Housing Project, the Roy Whitton Orthopaedic Foundation and the Cancer Association.
+Ahura Resorts contributes to the wider community through working with the Koroipita Housing Project, the Roy Whitton Orthopedic Foundation and the Cancer Association.